In the world of politics, business and personal development, leadership isn’t just a buzzword—it’s the cornerstone of success.

 7. Education & Self Improvement

-They have open minds and are continually educating and improving themselves consistently.
+They have open minds and are continually educating themselves and improving.
 They read a lot of books and research topics online and off.

 They continuously improve themselves in any way, shape, or form.